RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

     ISimpleShellTransition transition)
 ```

+#### Example

 ### When to use platform-specific transitions

-- When platform-specific look and feel of page transitions is required
-- When you do not want to define your own transitions
+- When you do not want to define your own transitions.
+You can use the predefined ones.
-- When you do not need to take a full control over your transitions appearance
+- When you do not need to take a full control over your transitions appearance.
+- When platform-specific look and feel of page transitions is required.

 ## Universal transitions